siryancealot-enterprises/rust-react-app-hello-world/README.md

 5. Docker Desktop (v4.32+)
 6. VSCode (v1.90+ with "rust-analyzer" and "ESLint" extensions installed).
 This is optional, but highly recommended.

-Note: Postgres and meilisearch will automationcally be installed and initialized by our automated local build process using Docker Compose and a local environment initialization script.
+Note: Postgres and meilisearch will automatically be installed and initialized by our automated local build process using Docker Compose and a local environment initialization script.

 See the [Dev Environment Setup](https://docs.google.com/document/d/1XNp3Rvjv013czinhsvlJ8TVzIqlS23XuRvU68ydVp28/edit#heading=h.nmiyh3e307cw) section for instructions on how to install any of the above.